DHWIDSA/youget-gui-go/README.md

 ### Install dependencies

-you should install Golang first, for example:
+You should install Golang first, for example:

 #### Debian